puakehaulani/the-hungry-app-proj1/README.md

   <h3 align="center">The Hungry App Project</h3>

   <p align="center">
-    An in-browswer app to help solve the age-old question, "what's for dinner?" and lighten the mood a little with a joke.
+    An in-browser app to help solve the age-old question, "what's for dinner?" and lighten the mood a little with a joke.
     <br />
     <br />
     <a href="https://github.com/puakehaulani/the-hungry-app-proj1"><strong>Explore the docs »</strong></a>